-Codependency is what happens when caring for others means disappearing from your own life.
 You know their moods better than your own feelings.
 You give until you're empty, then wonder why resentment creeps in.
-It's not just being generous — it's a pattern where your identity gets lost in someone else's needs.
-Over-reliance on being needed becomes the only way you know how to connect.
+Codependency isn't just being generous — it's a pattern where your identity gets absorbed into someone else's needs, and the person who disappears most quietly is you.
+If you are unsure whether your giving is kindness or something else, am I kind or am I a doormat can help you see the difference.

 When they're happy, you're happy.
 When they're upset, your whole day shifts.
 Their emotional weather becomes yours to manage, predict, and fix.
 It can feel like you don't have feelings of your own — just reflections of theirs.